gramineproject/graphene/README.md

       SGX=1 ./python.manifest.sgx scripts/helloworld.py

-(3) Running your own binary in Graphene (Not a production level setup)
+(3) Running your own binary in Graphene (not a production level setup)

-    - Binaries and executables are significantly more time-consuming to setup inside Graphene.
-A general outline of the steps needed is as follows:
+    - A general outline of the steps needed is as follows:

     1. cd into `LibOS/shim/test/apps/`
     2. create a new directory for your application